KiandaBPM/docs/content/docs/platform/rules/files/set-file-field.md

    - **FileName field or text** - you can select a field within your form or type in text manually to represent the name you want your created file to have.
    - **File URL field or text** - you can select a field within your form or type in text manually to represent the URL used to create the file.

-   Using a field for the name and a field for the URL will allow you to create a different file with a different name every time you use this rule, see the image below and note how the **File name** field corrisponds to the created file in the **File** field:
+   Using a field for the name and a field for the URL will allow you to create a different file with a different name every time you use this rule, see the image below and note how the **File name** field corresponds to the created file in the **File** field:

    ![created file ussing fields](/images/set-file-result.jpg)